TimVMcCloskey/smanage/readme.txt

 The top row of buttons are self explanatory with the exception of SETWORK.
 You can also use the standard OS X key shortcuts for select all, copy, and paste.

+The FIND button will give an option to either use "Find Path" or "Find in File".
+Input the name of a folder, file or string to recursively find all matches starting at the current directory.
+The search results are shown in a new window.
+Double clicking on the match will open the directory of the match is found in.
+In the case of matching strings in files double clicking will also open the text file with its associated editor.

 The buttons on the left side all open commonly used directories.
 The bottom button opens a work directory,  You can navigate to any directory, press the SETWORK button, and it will set this button to that directory.